-State Grant recipients, who withdraw from the institution, are expelled, or otherwise complete zero credits in any given term must repay state grants on a prorated basis.
+State Grant recipients, who withdraw from the institution, have their enrollment terminated, or otherwise complete zero credits in any given term must repay state grants on a prorated basis.

-Catalog Effective November 12, 2022 Publication Date: October 1, 1996 For the purposes of this policy, "Award" is the amount of state grant for which the student was eligible during the enrollment period, after the school made any required adjustments for need and enrollment level.
+For the purposes of this policy, "Award" is the amount of state grant for which the student was eligible during the enrollment period, after the school made any required adjustments for need and enrollment level.
 All monies, whether disbursed to the student account or directly to the student, shall be included in the repayment calculation.